Table of contents

 This cottage (chata) is situated in the Malá Fatra National Park, and a good starting point for hiking the Veľký (1709 meters) or Malý Kriváň (1671 meters).

 The tour is comparatively easy, and even doable for children (two hours on the green marked path from Turčianske Kľačany on).

 For snowy weather conditions I would recommend using crampons in any case however.

 I didn’t try the food, but the beer in the chata is very tasty.
 And one shouldn’t be afraid of dogs, because many hikers are accompanied by their best friend.

 Again it was great in Slovakia, though weather spoiled my hiking plans slightly as one can expect in December.

-I want to create an article about the mining history in Slovakia.
-For this I have to visit at least two further cities I haven’t seen yet: Banská Štiavnica and Kremnica.
+I want to create an article about the very interesting mining history in Slovakia.
+That would offer me a good pretense to visit two beautiful little cities I haven’t been so far: Banská Štiavnica and Kremnica.

-And I still haven’t visited the second largest city in Slovakia: Košice.
+And I still haven’t seen the second largest city in Slovakia: Košice.